- Understand the legal and ethical professional requirements placed upon teachers;

 - A Massachusetts biology teacher lost her job after calling her students “germ bags” and local residents “arrogant and snobby” on Facebook (source).

-- A substitute teacher and coach in Massachusetts was fired after “friending” a student on Facebook, which the district viewed as a breach of appropriate boundaries (source).
+- A substitute teacher and coach in New Hampshire was fired after “friending” a student on Facebook, which the district viewed as a breach of appropriate boundaries (source).